 The Lowdown: Finn’s Manor is a staple bar in RiNo, which has a backyard that always has two food trucks on site.
-The bar is very impressive with over 400 spirits (161 of them are whiskey), a house made rum, a rotating tropical punch and 16 taps.
-In fact it just made our list of best beer bars in Denver.
-The outdoor seating area is huge and resemblant of a big beach hut with wooden tables, bright colored posts and chairs and string lights.
-Sit outside and listen to some chill tunes with your drink, and grab some grub from one of the food trucks like Dos Abuelas which is always on site, serving up Puerto Rican food like mofongo and guava bbq.
+The bar is very impressive with over 400 spirits (161 of them are whiskey), a house-made rum, a rotating tropical punch and 16 taps.
+In fact, it just made our list of best beer bars in Denver.
+The outdoor seating area is huge and resemblant to a big beach hut with wooden tables, bright-colored posts and chairs and string lights.
+Sit outside and listen to some chill tunes with your drink, and grab some grub from one of the food trucks like Dos Abuelas which is always on-site, serving up Puerto Rican food like mofongo and guava bbq.
 Chicken Rebel is another food truck serving fried chicken sandwiches at Finn’s Tuesday through Saturday.

 Punch Bowl Social – Stapleton

 Hours: Monday – Wednesday, 11 a.m. – 1 a.m., Thursday – Friday, 11 a.m. – 2 a.m., Saturday, 8 a.m. – 2 a.m., Sunday, 8 a.m. – 12 a.m.